apappas16/CSE515_Project/README.md

 This file takes inputs from main.py and prints the words and scores of values decomposed from the tf and tfidf values from main.py

 ## task2.py
+irst of all, you will need a path to the specific gesture file like “Data/X/1.csv”.
+Secondly, it will ask you to choose a vector model between tf or tf-idf.
+Third, you will need to choose  user options from 1 to 7 which follows the order of user options in project description.
+If you don’t input an integer for the user option, it will just end up execution.
+This program can be run by using “python task2.py” in the project directory.

 ## task3.py
+The first part of the implementation was to reference the functions built in task 2 for the user options.
+For user option one, a similarity function was made using euclidean distance and turned into a similarity matrix using a cost function.
+For user options 2-5, PCA, SVD, NMF, and LDA were implemented using built-in functions within the Python library.
+Option #6 was constructed using the same cost function from task 2.
+SVD and NMF were then performed on the similarity matrix constructed previously using the built-in SVD function in the Python library.
+The top-p latent semantics were then retrieved from the matrix using a sorting function on the matrix.
+The gesture and score were retrieved from the matrix and put into a 2d list of values of the form [gesture, score].

 ## task4.py